Articles in this section

 5. Transfer Rate

-What it shows: The percentage of calls that are transferred from one agent or department to another.
+What it shows: The percentage of calls transferred from one agent or department to another.

 Why it matters: A high transfer rate may indicate gaps in your call routing setup or a need for additional agent training.
 Reducing unnecessary transfers helps streamline the customer experience.